AdobeDocs/workfront.zh-Hant/help/quicksilver/manage-work/projects/planning-a-project/plan-project.md

 <!--Audited: 12/2025-->

 <!--
-< see if you need to add something about approval settings, issue for ad-hoc happenings and how to work with documents??-->
+< see if you need to add something about approval settings, issue for ad-hoc happenings and how to work with documents??
+-->

 <!--this article is linked to the ESM area in the UI; the ESM team on the Adobe side linked to this article for their -->